roadchimp/airoadmap/memory-bank/system-patterns.md

 -   **API Development:** New API endpoints are created as Next.js API Routes within `app/api/`.
 They should utilize the storage layer for data access.
 -   **Database Changes:** Schema modifications are defined in `shared/schema.ts`, and migrations are generated using Drizzle Kit (`npm run db:push` or similar migration generation commands) and stored in `migrations/`.
 -   **UI Development:** New UI features are built within the `app/` directory using React Server Components where possible, styled with Tailwind CSS, and potentially using Shadcn UI components.

+## Client-Server Component Pattern

+We've established a consistent pattern for implementing UI features that require interactivity:

+1. **Server Components (`page.tsx`):**
+   - Focus exclusively on data fetching using `async`/`await`
+   - Minimal UI, typically just a container and headings
+   - Pass fetched data to client components as props
+   - No usage of refs, hooks, useState, or other client-only React features

+2. **Client Components (`ComponentName.tsx`):**
+   - Marked with `'use client'` directive at the top
+   - Handle all UI rendering with Shadcn UI components (which use refs)
+   - Implement interactivity with hooks and state
+   - Typically colocated in the same directory as the server component
+   - Example: `ReportsTable.tsx`, `DashboardContent.tsx`, `LandingPageContent.tsx`

+This pattern prevents the "Refs cannot be used in Server Components" error while maintaining the performance benefits of Server Components for data fetching.

 ## Design Patterns
 - **Frontend:**